The Hallucinations

 BAND NAME, EARLY PERFORMANCES

 Bladd suggested the name The Hallucinations, Shapiro says, and in November the band played some of its first gigs in the basement of Follen Church in Lexington, which held regular dance parties featuring local rock groups including The Pied Pipers, Mad Hatters, and A Warm Puppy.
-In early December 1965, The Hallucinations prospects brightened dramatically when Barry Tashian of The Remains introduced them to his manager and booking agent, John Sdoucas of Music Productions, who added group to his talent roster immediately, booking them nine gigs at the Odyssey Coffee House on Hancock Street in Boston in late December.
+In early December 1965, The Hallucinations prospects brightened dramatically when Barry Tashian of The Remains introduced them to his manager and booking agent, John Sdoucas of Music Productions, who added the group to his talent roster immediately, booking them nine gigs at the Odyssey Coffee House on Hancock Street in Boston in late December.

 In February 1966, following two January shows at Club 47 in Cambridge and two more at the Odyssey, The Hallucinations performed the debut show at Where It’s At, a non-alcoholic nightclub in Kenmore Square, on a double bill with doo-wop stars The Tokens (whose version of “The Lion Sleeps Tonight” hit #1 in the US in 1961).
 The group headlined at the venue regularly through September that year, opened for The Remains there in March and played a three-night stand there as the opener for John Lee Hooker in April, when they also did a show at the Moondial Coffee House on Berkeley Street.